paulbouwer/hello-kubernetes/README.md

 ### Development environment

-If you have [VS Code](https://code.visualstudio.com/) and the [Visual Studio Code Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed, the `.devcontainer` folder will be used to provide a container based development environment.
+If you have [VS Code](https://code.visualstudio.com/) and the [VS Code Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed, the `.devcontainer` folder will be used to provide a container based development environment.
 You can read more about how to use this in the [Development environments](docs/development-environment.md) documentation.